jjvanzon/Circular-Language-Spec/spec/inheritance/extending-the-system-interfaces-older.md

 -----

 Actually, system objects would not be an equivalent of __Getters__ and __Setters__ if it weren’t for the *extension* of system commands.
 A summary of the system objects would not be complete without a list of all possible system commands and all its possible procedure extensions.
-Below you will find lists of all the extension possibilities of the system objects.
+Below you might find lists of all the extension possibilities of the system objects.
 For explanations about the extension possibilities, refer to the article *Extending The System Interfaces*.

 Related item extension possibilities: